Latest Ethereum Classic (ETC) News Update

 1. Olympia Upgrade Mainnet Activation (End of 2026)

-Overview: Ethereum Classic employs a "5M20" monetary policy, reducing block rewards by 20% every 5 million blocks—an event often called a "fifthening."
-Based on historical patterns, the next reduction is expected between August and October 2026, lowering rewards from 2.048 ETC to 1.6384 ETC per block.
-This predictable, gradual reduction is designed to control inflation and increase scarcity over time, as explained in a CoinMarketCap community article.
+Overview: Ethereum Classic employs a "5M20" monetary policy, reducing block rewards by 20% every 5 million blocks—an event known as a "Fifthening."
+Based on the current block production rate, the next reduction is expected between August and October 2026, lowering rewards from 2.048 ETC to approximately 1.6384 ETC per block (CoinMarketCap).

 Conclusion